How to Create, and Keep, a Daily Routine During a Pandemic

 “When you know what is coming, you have a sense of preparedness and feel more confident in your ability to successfully cope with the situation at hand,” she says.

 Sticking to a daily schedule helps keep your hormones and systems operating smoothly.
 Everything in your body—from your sleep to your breathing to your hunger—is controlled by circadian rhythms.
 However, these are easily disrupted by crises, like a worldwide pandemic.

 For instance, you may find yourself forgoing sleep in favor of doomscrolling.
-Circadian rhythm disorders can have serious health consequences so your body strives to maintain regular rhythms and schedules.
+Circadian rhythm disorders or poor sleep hygiene can have serious health consequences so your body strives to maintain regular rhythms and schedules.
 A daily routine that consists of schedules is a great way to make sure your internal body clock stays synced, says Sanam Hafeez, neuropsychologist and faculty member of Columbia University in New York City.

 “Even though the pandemic has taken away many of life’s norms, if we can hang on to the factors we control within our own homes and lives, we can keep our bodies regulated,” she says.
 “This gives you the best chance at staying positive, productive, and mentally and physically healthy.”

 (These are the things healthy people do before 10 a.m.)